 The current rules relating to the UK tax treatment of employment related securities where internationally mobile employees are involved came into force on 5 April 2015.
-Previously, tax liability had depended on where the employee was situated when the option / shares were awarded.
-Under the current rules, tax liability is calculated by reference to where the employee is resident and working during the vesting period.
+Tax liability is calculated by reference to where the employee is resident and working during the vesting period.
 This effectively aligns UK tax treatment with international practice as well as equalising the position for UK employees and internationally mobile employees working in the UK.

 The Employment-related securities ― overview guidance note sets out details on what constitutes employment related securities and the circumstances in which a tax charge may arise in connection with them.

-Where there is a chargeable event, the starting point in ascertaining liability is straightforward ― an individual will be subject to UK tax unless and to the extent that ITEPA 2003, Part 2, Chapter 5B applies.
+Where there is a chargeable event, the starting point in ascertaining liability is straightforward ― an individual will be subject to UK tax unless and to the extent that ITEPA 2003, ss 41F–41L (Pt 2, Ch 5B) applies.

 falls within a tax year when the employee is subject to the remittance basis